 To put this into perspective, you can think of a public business (or stock) just like a person.Let’ss say someone you know asks you to borrow $2,000 and tells you they will give you that money back “with significant interest” in a years time.
 However, you know for a fact that they are in deep debt, have no job or a low paying job (low income or no income), can’t make ends meet (no profits), and have no clear plans on how they will get back to profitability- would you lend that person the $2,000?
 Probably not.
 Same goes with stocks!

 As I’ve always said – I respect each individual’s approach to the stock market and investing and believe that everyone should find the approach that works the best for them and that makes them money.
 At the end of the day, the reason we put money in the stock market is to be able to increase our wealth at a quicker and more efficient pace than just having money sitting under the mattress or in a bank doing absolutely nothing for us.

 As investors, it is important we find the balance between profitability and being able to allocate our money in a way that allows us to sleep soundly at night.

 What is YOUR personal approach?
 Does it look similar to ours or would you do anything differently?
 Share below or head over to the Facebook group to share with our community! 🙂

 Have a fantastic weekend and cheers to profits!

 Courses & Resources:

-If you are ready to start your investing journey and would like to join the next edition of our popular stock investing course for beginners, click here to join the waiting list or here for full course details.
+If you are ready to start your investing journey and would like to join the next edition of our popular stock investing course for beginners, click here to join the waiting list.

 Looking reading material?